EU Chief To Push For Sanctions On Israel Ministers, Curb Trade Ties Over Gaza

 The German politician, 66, said the commission would put its bilateral support to Israel on hold, stopping all payments, but without affecting work with civil society groups and Israel's Yad Vashem Holocaust memorial.

-It will also push for a partial suspension of an association agreement with Israel on trade-related matters.
+And it will push for a partial suspension of an association agreement with Israel on trade-related matters.

-But such measures will need approval by the bloc's 27 member states, which have been deeply divided on how to respond to Israel actions in Gaza.
+But such measures will need approval by the bloc's 27 member states, which have been deeply divided on how to respond to Israel's actions in Gaza.

 "I am aware it will be difficult to find majorities," von der Leyen conceded.